MicrosoftDocs/connected-spaces/articles/known-issues.md

 ## To rename a camera in the mobile app, you must re-enter your ONVIF camera profile credentials

 After you add a camera, if you change the camera name without entering a username and password, the new name will be saved, but the camera will be disconnected.
 Make sure to enter your user name and password when renaming a camera.
-(Frank)

 ## Camera shows “Disconnected” status for all camera issues, including credentials, network connection, timing, or missing profile

 When sign-in fails for any reason, the camera will show “Disconnected” status.
+[Make sure that cameras are set up correctly](install-cameras.md).

 ## The sign-up form doesn’t accept phone numbers with the “+” prefix